 \textbf{

 }

-For the MCS-FQF model, the baseline FQF model, and the ANN-SNN conversion-based Spiking-FQF model, we conduct comparative experiments on 19 Atari games and record the mean scores, standard deviations (STD), and percentages of STD to Score (Score\%) for ten trials, as shown in Table~\ref{Tab:game_res}.
-The ANN-SNN conversion-based Spiking-FQF model is inferior to FQF model on all games, while our model achieves higher scores than FQF on most games.
-This illustrates the effectiveness of our SNN-based deep distributional RL model.
-In addition, the proposed MCS-FQF model shows a significant superiority over the conversion-based SNN model, indicating the effectiveness and robustness of our proposed direct training MCN model and population encoding method.
+We conducted comparative experiments on 19 Atari games using the MCS-FQF model, the baseline FQF model, and the ANN-SNN conversion-based Spiking-FQF model.
+For each model, we recorded the mean scores, standard deviations (std), and the ratio of standard deviation to mean score (Score$\%$) across ten trials, as presented in Table~\ref{Tab:game_res}.
+The results show that the ANN-SNN conversion-based Spiking-FQF model performs worse than the FQF model across all games, whereas our MCS-FQF model achieves higher scores than the FQF model in most cases.
+This demonstrates the effectiveness of our SNN-based deep distributional reinforcement learning model.
+Furthermore, the MCS-FQF model significantly outperforms the conversion-based SNN model, underscoring the effectiveness and robustness of our proposed direct training approach with the MCN model and population encoding method.

-From Table~\ref{Tab:game_res}, we find that the scores of our model are only slightly lower than the FQF model on 5 tasks and still significantly higher than the ANN-SNN conversion model.
-We analyzed why our MSF-FQF model does not perform as well as FQF in these games.
-Take the Asteroids, BeamRider and KungMaster as example, in which scores differ significantly between MCS-FQF model and vanilla FQF model, the game environment is relatively simple and the agent has few action choices, like "left" or "right" in Breakout.
-Comparing with this, the other 14 tasks is more complex as shown in Figure S4, and our model achieves best performance, especially on VideoPinball game, where our scores are about 1.7 $\times$ and 2.5 $\times$ higher than those of FQF and ANN-SNN conversion-based Spiking-FQF model, respectively.
-To sum up, our MCS-FQF model achieves comparable or even better performance compared to DNN-based FQF, and significantly outperforms the converted-based Spiking-FQF model on 19 Atari games.
+As shown in Table~\ref{Tab:game_res}, our model's scores are slightly lower than those of the FQF model in five tasks, though they remain significantly higher than those of the ANN-SNN conversion model.
+We analyzed the reasons why the MCS-FQF model underperforms the FQF model in these particular games.
+For instance, in Asteroids, BeamRider, and Kung Master—where there is a notable score difference between the MCS-FQF and vanilla FQF models—the game environments are relatively simple, and the agent has limited action choices, similar to the "left" or "right" options in Breakout.
+In contrast, the other 14 tasks are more complex, as illustrated in Figure~\ref{Fig:game_exa}, and our model achieves the best performance in these scenarios.
+Notably, in the Video Pinball game, our model's scores are approximately 1.7 $\times$ higher than those of the FQF model and 2.5 $\times$ higher than those of the ANN-SNN conversion-based Spiking-FQF model.
+Overall, our MCS-FQF model delivers comparable or superior performance compared to the DNN-based FQF model and significantly outperforms the conversion-based Spiking-FQF model across 19 Atari games.